illusion0001/illusion0001.github.io/_posts/2021-03-12-t1-cheat-porting.md

 ---
-layout: post
+layout: single
 title: "Porting and Improving Cheat Codes in The Last of Us"
-excerpt: "Joel can build a spaceship now. 🚀🚀🚀"
+excerpt: "Joel can build a spaceship now."
 categories: cheatcodes
 tags: tlou ps3 ps4 cheatcodes

+toc: true
+toc_sticky: true
 ---

 {% include_relative _orbis_console_note.md %}

-* TOC
-{:toc}

 Recently, I was browsing through the [ArtemisPS3 repository](https://github.com/bucanero/ArtemisPS3/tree/master/docs/codes) of cheats for PS3 and I found myself wondering... "why aren't these on the PS4?"
 Some of them look pretty useful, so let's see if we can port a few over, and perhaps improve them as well!